-USC Annenberg’s Center for Public Relations releases 2018 Relevance Report
+USC Annenberg’s Center for Public Relations Releases 2018 Relevance Report

 Newswise — LOS ANGELES (October 27, 2017) – Communication leaders from Best Buy, United Airlines, eBay and Toys “R” Us are among authors who contributed to a new report from USC Annenberg’s Center for Public Relations (CPR).
 The Relevance Report, released today, forecasts topics and trends impacting society, business and communications in the coming year and features contributions from PR industry leaders, USC faculty and graduate students.

-A panel of leaders who contributed to the report will hold a discussion and a Q&A on Oct.
-26. The Relevance Report launch event, at USC’s Wallis Annenberg Hall (3630 Watt Way, Los Angeles), will be moderated by CPR Director Fred Cook, and is open to public relations professionals and students.
-A networking mixer with CPR board members will begin at 5 p.m., and the event will follow at 6 p.m.
+A panel of leaders who contributed to the report held a discussion and a Q&A on Oct.
+26. The Relevance Report launch event, at USC’s Wallis Annenberg Hall, was moderated by CPR Director Fred Cook, and was attended by public relations professionals and students.

 This year’s Relevance Report – the Center’s second – is a curated set of brief essays that cover a broad range of topics, including media, communication, technology, marketing and society.
 It is designed to give those studying and working in public relations a preview of what the coming year holds for the PR industry, society and their careers.
 Authors include communication leaders from AECOM, Hyundai Motor America and Shareability.
 Public relations executives from Edelman, Golin, Havas Street, KTStewart, MSL, Ogilvy, PulsePoint Group, Weber Shandwick and Wilson Global Communications also wrote for the report.
 All are advisory board members to the USC Center for Public Relations.